sukykaur/AzureGDPR/DWoverview.md

 #### Data at Rest

-The architecture protects data at rest through encryption, database auditing, and other measures.
+The architecture protects data at rest through multiple measures, including encryption and database auditing.

 **Azure Storage**
 To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/en-us/azure/storage/storage-service-encryption).
 This helps protect and safeguard personal data in support of organizational security commitments and compliance requirements defined by the GDPR.